botaojia/cars/README.md

 Concerning design and coding, I'm sure there will be much better way to achieve the same purposes.
 However, it is a fun learning process and I'd like to document what I've learned and share with others.

 The project utilizes 3 major cloud services including online dev env service “cloud9”, mongoDB service “mlab”, and “Heroku”.
-These 3 cloud services all provide free dyno, free workspace, etc. The scale of this simple project nicely fit into the “free lunch plan”, so that I did not spend anything except hours of research and work during 3 weekends.

 Fortunately, cloud9 had a temporary promotion which enables me to use 3 free workspaces to crawling in parallel for New York, New Jersey and California data.